zelrealm/sogamo-v3-ios-library/README.md

 1. Add the SogamoAPi Framework

 	a.
-Drag and drop the **SogamoLib** folder (located at **Sogamo SDK Project/Sogamo SDK/SogamoLib**) into your project.
+Drag and drop the **SogamoLib** folder (located at **Sogamo SDK Project/SogamoV3SDK/SogamoV3SDK/SogamoLib**) into your project.

 	![Folder Structure][Folder Structure]

 	b.
 Check the "Copy items into destination's group's folder" and select 'Create groups for any added folders'
 ![Copy][Copy into Xcode]

-2. Add the SystemConfiguration Framework.

-	a.
-In the Project navigator, select your project

-	b.
-Select your target

-	c.
-Select the 'Build Phases' tab

-	d.
-Open 'Link Binaries with Libraries' expander

-	e.
-Click the '+' button

-	f.
-Select the **SystemConfiguration.framework** from the list (Or use the search field)

-	g. (optional) Drag and drop the added framework to the 'Frameworks' group

-![Add SystemConfiguration Framework][Add SystemConfiguration]
-3. Add `#import "SogamoAPI.h"` to all classes that call SogamoAPI functions
+2. Add `#import "Sogamo.h"` to all classes that call SogamoAPI functions

-And that's it.
+Now you're ready to start using Sogamo!

 # Usage #
-## Initialization ##
+## Start a Session ##
-The first thing you need to do is to initialize a SogamoAPI session with your project API key.
+The first thing you need to do is to initialize a Sogamo session with your project API key.
 We recommend doing this in `applicationDidFinishLaunching:` or
 `application:didFinishLaunchingWithOptions` in your Application delegate, with the following method:

 	[[SogamoAPI sharedAPI] startSessionWithAPIKey:YOUR_PROJECT_KEY